nginx/unit-docs/source/howto/codeigniter.rst

           "applications": {
               "codeigniter": {
                   "type": "php",
-                  "root": ":nxt_ph:`/path/to/app/public/ <Path to the public/ directory; use a real path in your configuration>`", "script": ":nxt_hint:`index.php <All requests are served by a single script>`" }
+                  "root": ":nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`public/", "script": ":nxt_hint:`index.php <All requests are served by a single script>`" }
           }